Panthers match record, deny Hurricanes one in 5-2 victory

 Duclair clinched it with an empty-netter with 58.5 seconds left.

-“Special teams was the difference tonight,” Hurricanes coach Rod Brind’Amour said.
-“We were terrible on those, and they were good.
-End of story.”

-The Panthers played without captain Aleksander Barkov, the team’s best player, who was a surprise scratch with a lower body injury.
-They also improved to 3-0-1 in four games under Brunette, who took over a week and a half ago following the resignation of Joel Quenneville as part of the fallout from how the Chicago Blackhawks ignored a player’s claims of sexual assault by a video coach in 2010.
+The Panthers played without captain Aleksander Barkov, the team’s best player who was a surprise scratch with a lower body injury.
+They also improved to 3-0-1 in four games under interim coach Andrew Brunette, who took over a week and a half ago following the resignation of Joel Quenneville as part of the fallout from how the Chicago Blackhawks ignored a player’s claims of sexual assault by a video coach in 2010.

-Duclair had three of his points in the first period, sparking Florida’s 4-0 game-opening burst.
+Duclair had all three of his points in the first period, sparking Florida’s 4-0 game-opening burst.

-Hurricanes goalie Frederik Andersen was pulled after the first period, having given up those four goals on 14 shots.
+Hurricanes goalie Frederik Andersen was pulled after the first period, having given up four goals on 14 shots.
 But he returned midway through the second when Antti Raanta had to leave the game following a collision with Florida’s Ryan Lomberg.
 Raanta came way out of his crease and into the faceoff circle to his left to pursue a loose puck, as Lomberg bore down on him giving chase from the other direction.
-They collided, Raanta sustained what the Hurricanes suspect is a concussion and Lomberg was given a 5-minute major and a game misconduct.
+They collided, Raanta sustained an upper body injury and Lomberg was given a 5-minute major and a game misconduct.

 Trocheck scored to make it 4-2 with 2:02 left in the major, but the Panthers fended the rest of it off.